About Polymorphic Games

 Our Development Model

-We hire extremely talented teams of undergraduate students at the University of Idaho to develop our games.
+We hire extremely talented teams of undergraduate and graduate students at the University of Idaho to develop our games.
 A university setting is the one place where you can find programmers, artists, writers, musicians, marketers, and scientists — everyone you need to make video games with mechanics based on real science.
 This college community gives us a team that can think outside the box, and it provides a great student experience.
-Our employees get to build skills in communication, leadership, and collaboration that they take with them when they graduate, all while honing their skills in their own discipline.
+Our employees get to build skills in communication, leadership, and collaboration that they take with them when they graduate, all while honing skills in their discipline.

 Support